fhodun/wincalc/README.md

 # wincalc

-Calculator application written in C++ using WinForms :(
+Calculator written in C++ using WinForms framework :(